HumanSignal/label-studio-ml-backend/label_studio_ml/examples/dummy_model/README.md

 meta_description: This is a tutorial on how to use the Label Studio with a dummy model as you get started with ML backends
 categories:
     - tutorial
-    - gettings started
+    - getting started
-image: "/tutorials/object-detection-with-bounding-boxes.png"
+image: "/tutorials/simple-image-classification.png"
 ---
 -->